17 Spectacular places to visit in Malaga (beyond beaches)

 As you already know, Malaga spent some time under Moorish rule.
 Because of that the city is home to numerous attractions from this era.
 Even though the Alcazaba is not as impressive landmark such as Granada’s Alhambra, this Moorish palace is still well worth a visit.
 You can find it at the foot of Gibralfaro hill.

-Today the Alcazaba of Malaga is one of the best places to visit in Malaga because it is a valuable monument from the Islamic period.
-Moreover, the Alcazaba is a famous sight and one of the best preserved Moorish fortress palaces in Spain.
+Today the Alcazaba is one of the best places to visit in Malaga because it is a valuable monument from the Islamic period.
+But wait, there is more!
+The Alcazaba is also one of the best preserved Moorish fortress palaces in Spain.
 You can see its walls from almost everywhere in the city.

 History of the Alcazaba